 Laser Tattoo Removal Cost, Risks & Side Effects

-Whatever your reason may be for removing a tattoo, laser procedures are the most common and effective method for erasing the ink.
-Previous methods of tattoo removal included dermabrasion ("sanding" the area) and excision (cutting inked skin out of the area and possibly grafting skin into the area).
-While these methods may still be used occasionally, the use of laser pulses has become the standard method.
+Older methods of tattoo removal include dermabrasion ("sanding" the area) and excision (cutting inked skin out of the area and possibly grafting skin into the area).
+While these methods may still be used occasionally, lasers are now the standard of care for tattoo removal.

 The Laser Tattoo Removal Procedure